 The C.R.I.S.I.S.
 (Crisis Relief in Situations Involving Staff and Faculty) Program is in place to help University of Kentucky employees who are experiencing personal hardship.
-This program provides temporary financial assistance in the form of a one-time payment of up to five hundred dollars.
+This program provides temporary financial assistance in the form of a one-time payment.
 The program is primarily funded by staff and faculty donations.
 All donations are tax-deductible, effective September 1, 2014.

 How To Donate

 There are three ways to donate to the C.R.I.S.I.S. program:

 - Through payroll deduction - Donors wishing to enroll for a payroll deduction gift to CRISIS can now do so directly through myUK.
 Instructions can be found HERE.